c4deszes/bike-rotor-sensor/software/docs/design/itpms_service.rst

 * The current concept doesn't tell the user if both tires are low pressure.
 Is there any reference we could use that's accurate enough for such a measurement?
-E.g.: total GPS distance over 10km was less than what they should have been given the wheel rotations.
+E.g.: total GPS distance over 10km was less than what they should have been given the wheel rotations, or monitor vibrations?